 We're in full back-to-school mode now, making this one of the best times of the year to shop for a new laptop.
 You can now get entry-level laptops for college students on a budget for $200 to $400.
 But we think it's worthwhile to spend at least a few hundred more to get a machine with long battery life and better performance.
 This list, which represents our top choices for best laptops for college, university and even high school students, is based on our own hands-on use and benchmark testing.

-Most of these laptops cost $500 or more -- although including .
-If you're looking for something less expensive -- or if you're interested in an alternative to Microsoft Windows and Apple's MacOS -- we'd recommend checking out .
-Though the prices are generally lower, they're great for basics like email, getting on the internet, creating documents or working with spreadsheets -- especially if you're already working with Google's apps.
+Most of our best laptops for college picks cost $500 or more.
+If you're on a budget and looking for something less expensive -- or if you're interested in an alternative to Microsoft Windows and Apple's MacOS -- we'd recommend checking out .
+Though the prices are generally lower, they're great for student laptop basics like email, getting on the internet, creating documents or working with spreadsheets -- especially if you're already working with Google's apps.

 Disclosure: CNET may get a share of revenue from the sale of products featured on this page.

-I reviewed the Zephyrus S last year and loved its 15.6-inch HD display and backlit keyboard.
-This configuration delivers very solid performance for the price: For around $1,350, you get an Intel Core i7 CPU and a GeForce GTX 1070, with 16GB of DDR4 RAM and a 512GB PCIe SSD.
+I reviewed the Zephyrus S last year and loved its 15.6-inch HD display screen and backlit keyboard.
+If you are looking for a gaming laptop, this configuration delivers very solid performance for the price: For around $1,400, you get an Intel Core i7 CPU and a GeForce GTX 1070, with 16GB of DDR4 RAM and a 512GB PCIe SSD.